project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/content_checklist_configuration.md

 ## Overview
 To ensure that content uploaded and available on Sunbird are quality driven and adheres to standard guidelines, content can be published only after it undergoes a review.

-A content reviewer on Sunbird can perform the following activities on Sunbird:
+A content reviewer on Sunbird can perform the following activities:
 * Request changes
 * Publish

 This page details the procedure on how to configure the review checklist.
-Configurations are supported are at the following two levels:
+Configurations are supported at the following two levels:
 * Instance level
 * Channel level